 What are Remote Agents

-Remote agents in a contact centre refer to customer service representatives who work from a remote location rather than from a centralised contact centre.
+Remote agents in the contact centre or call centre environment refer to customer service representatives who work from a remote location rather than from a centralised contact centre.

 Post Covid, remote working has become increasingly popular, initially out of necessity, and more recently, due to its many benefits, including increased flexibility, reduced overhead costs, and access to a wider talent pool.